letstalkscience/pxt-cozir/README.md

 # pxt-cozir
 # COZIR sensor by Let's Talk Science
-This library provides category blocks to collect data from the custom MonkMakes GSS COZIR printed circuit board sensor.
-This board, designed for use with the Lets Talk Science Living Space Project, provides a CO2, temperature and Relative Humidity measurements to a BBC micro:bit.
+<p>This library provides category blocks to collect data from the custom MonkMakes GSS COZIR printed circuit board sensor.
+This board, designed for use with the Lets Talk Science Living Space Project, provides a CO2, temperature and Relative Humidity measurements to a BBC micro:bit.</p>

-This project was made possible through the generosity of our supporters, the government of Canada CanCode initiative and the Canadian Space Agency.
+<p>This project was made possible through the generosity of our supporters, the government of Canada CanCode initiative and the Canadian Space Agency.</p>

 ## Getting Started
 You will then need to connect your CozIR sensor to the microbit as shown below